Wellcome Trust Data, Software and Materials Management and Sharing Policy

 Researchers should deposit data in recognised subject-specific repositories, where these exist.
 In fields where such repositories are not yet established, the Trust suggests data deposit in general community repositories (eg Dryad, Zenodo and FigShare).

-Data should be kept for minimum of ten years, however, research data based on clinical samples or relating to public health might require longer storage to allow for long-term follow-up to occur.
+Data should be kept for minimum of ten years, however, research data based on clinical samples or relating to public health should be retained for 20 years.

 "For software outputs, use a hosting solution that exposes them to the widest possible number of users."